m4rcu5o/PancakeSwap-Fourmeme-Sniper-Bot/README.md

 5. **Monitor gas prices** to avoid overpaying for transactions
 6. **Understand MEV risks** when executing atomic bundles

----

-## Workflow

-The bot performs the following operations in an atomic bundle:

-1. Deploy custom ERC20 token
-2. Approve token for NFPM (Non-Fungible Position Manager)
-3. Approve WBNB for NFPM
-4. Create liquidity pool on PancakeSwap V3
-5. Initialize pool with pricing
-6. Add liquidity to pool
-7. Execute buy transaction

-All operations are bundled via bloXroute to ensure atomicity and MEV protection.

----

 ## Disclaimer

 This software is provided for **educational and research purposes only**.

 - Trading cryptocurrencies involves substantial risk of loss
 - The developers assume no responsibility for financial losses